FS Class ETR 300

 The ETR 300, also known as "Settebello-type" for its use on the former Settebello train service, is a type of Italian fast electric multiple unit (EMU) trainset formerly operated by Ferrovie dello Stato.
 The letters ETR stood for elettrotreno rapido (Italian for high-speed electric train).
-Thanks to its aerodynamically low-drag profile, it boasted a maximum speed of 200 km/h, with a power output of 2600 kW.
+Due to its aerodynamically low-drag profile, it had a maximum speed of 200 km/h and a power output of 2600 kW.
 Manufactured for FS by Breda, a total of only three trainsets were built, numbered ETR 301–303.

 History

 Because the Italian Railways' high-speed rolling stock was extensively damaged during World War II, the company started developing the project of a new first-class only EMU (ETR, Elettrotreno rapido) which had to be used on the most important long-haul services.
 The train was built by Società Italiana Ernesto Breda and the first unit, no. 301, was delivered to FS on 21 November 1952.
 The second unit, no. 302, entered service in March 1953, while the last one, no. 303, was launched in February 1959.

 The first two ETR 300-series trains entered regular service between Milan and Rome on 30 March 1953, on the new Settebello service.
 The ETR-300 sets were often referred to informally as "Settebello"-type because they were built for use on the Settebello service.

 The train could reach a speed of 160 km/h.
 The Settebello was considered one of the symbols of the Italian economical and industrial development and prosperity after the war.

 In 1969, the train was upgraded: new engines (more powerful than the former ones), new bogies and a new safety system were installed in order to allow it to reach a maximum speed of 200 km/h, at which the train never actually ran.
 In the 1970s, the upgrading enabled the ETR 300s to complete the journey between Milan and Rome in 5 hours and 45 minutes.

 On 26 May 1974, the train started operating as the TEE Settebello as part of the Trans Europ Express network, but the Settebello service was discontinued on 2 June 1984, and the ETR 300 series was removed from service on that route (Milan–Rome).
 From 3 June, the trainsets were used for less important trains between Milan, Venice, Florence and Genoa.

 In 1988, the trains were retired from regular passenger service.
 Nos.
 301 and 303 were abandoned and scrapped in 1998, under safety protocols, due to the presence of asbestos, leaving only number ETR 302 surviving, and used for occasional display or private hire.